 - Why Goldendoodles as service dogs? - A Goldendoodle is an adorable animal with high intelligence and a gentle disposition.

-- How to get a Goldendoodle service dog - You need a letter from a health professional to qualify for a service or therapy dog.
+- How to get a Goldendoodle service dog - You need a diagnosis from a health professional to qualify for a service or therapy dog.

 - What's the difference between a service dog vs. ESA? - While service animals require specialized training to perform particular tasks, emotional support animals do not.